abelflopes/react-ck/packages/components/banner/README.md

 # RCK | React Banner Component

+> :warning: **WARNING**: This component library is being updated frequently and it's currently unstable due to being in it's early stages, we advice you to use only in production environments only after version **2.0.0**.

 The Banner component is a versatile and visually appealing element designed specifically for React applications.
 It serves as a prominent interface element, allowing developers to showcase images, messages, or calls to action effectively.
 With this component, developers can create engaging and interactive banners tailored to their application's needs.